 - Chipotle Chili Powder.
 My spicy salmon taco secret weapon.
 This one spice packs incredible smokiness and makes the tacos taste like they came from a restaurant.

 - Lime Zest + Juice.
-For brightness and acidity in the slaw and on the salmon.
+For brightness and acidity.

 - Avocado.
-Creamy avocado gives the slaw buttery richness.
-Avocado is packed with vitamins, potassium, and Omega-3s.
+Creamy avocado gives the slaw buttery richness (almost like an avocado crema).
+Avocado is packed with vitamins, potassium, and omega-3s.

 - Greek Yogurt.
 My healthy stand-in for sour cream.
 It’s another creamy element that gives the slaw body and a slight tanginess.

 - Broccoli Slaw.
 Pre-packaged broccoli slaw is one of my favorite easy shortcuts.
-It’s tasty and packed with nutrients.
+It’s tasty and packed with fiber.

 - Tortillas.
 Both flour and corn tortillas make an excellent vessel for serving the salmon and slaw.